-Home visits
+7.2 Home visits

-Home visits can be a useful tool for raising awareness of a particular problem, or discussing how it might be possible to resolve it.
+Home visits to both complainants and perpetrators can be a useful tool for raising awareness of a particular problem, establishing the full facts surrounding a case or discussing how it might be possible to resolve it.
 We may carry out a visit ourselves, and in some cases it may be more appropriate for a partnership organisation to do so.

-Warning letters
+7.3 Warning letters